 - How does it work?
 After you’re approved for the loan, the lender will either pay off your existing debts for you or disburse cash so that you can pay off debts yourself.
 You’ll now make one fixed monthly or biweekly payment for just the installment loan.

 - What are the eligibility requirements?
 Most lenders will examine your credit score and other financial info to determine if you meet their standards and establish your interest rate.
 A better credit history generally translates to a lower annual percentage rate (APR).
-Loans that don’t require a credit check generally let you borrow less and/or charge higher interest rates.

 - How much debt can I pay off?
 Installment loans range from a few hundred to several thousand dollars.

 - What are the costs?
 You’ll pay interest according to a fixed rate.
 Some lenders may also charge origination, processing or prepayment fees (when you pay more than the minimum amount).

 - How quickly can I be debt-free?
 Once you secure an installment loan, your payday loans will be paid off right away—in full.
 You’ll now work on paying off the installment loan, which has a set term, or final due date.
 Loan terms can range from a few months to a few years.

 - What are the key benefits?
 An installment loan can help break the payday loan cycle.
 No more rolling over your payday loans every two weeks and watching the fees climb higher.
 Because the APR for an installment loan is typically lower than a payday loan, you could save money by paying less interest.
 And if you’ve been making payments on multiple payday loans, consolidating them into one installment loan can make your monthly payments simpler and easier to keep track of.